Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Case : nondegenerate commensurability, exact degeneracy, and fragmentation

 \subsection{Reduced-subspace choreographies}

 The six-body system may also exhibit choreographies on proper invariant linear subspaces obtained by suppressing one symmetry sector through the initial data.
-For instance, setting the Nyquist amplitude to zero restricts the dynamics to the two doublets, reducing~\eqref{eq:C6_phase} to a two-frequency constraint that selects
+For instance, setting the Nyquist amplitude to zero restricts the dynamics to the two $D_6$ doublets.
+Within this reduced invariant subspace, the general amplitude-level condition of Theorem~\ref{thm:phase-matching} simplifies to the two-frequency relations

-yielding an analytic $(1{:}2)$ six-body choreography on the reduced subspace.
-Analogous two-mode restrictions can produce $(t,3t)$ two-frequency choreographies.
-These should be distinguished from the full-phase-space single-trace choreography at the degenerate $1{:}2{:}2$ locking~\eqref{eq:122}.